scottmconway/nfg-bylaws/bylaws_pandoc.md

 \newpage

-\begin{center}

-BY-LAWS OF THE NIAGARA FRONTIER GROTTO OF THE NATIONAL SPELEOLOGICAL SOCIETY
+# BY-LAWS OF THE NIAGARA FRONTIER GROTTO OF THE NATIONAL SPELEOLOGICAL SOCIETY

-\end{center}
+\vspace{12pt}

 I.  **Membership and Dues**: Memberships in this grotto shall run from January 1st to December 31st.
 Regular dues shall be determined by the executive committee upon approval by Regular and Associate members and be payable during December or January of the following year.